HenryLoM/KenshiAI_ChatBot/README.md

-# Object-9
+# KenshiAI

-Object-9 is a project aimed at developing a functional chatbot for use in various projects and systems.
+KenshiAI is a project aimed at developing a functional chatbot for use in various projects and systems.
 I plan to integrate it into my own operating system.
 While it is currently in its early stages and may be considered somewhat inexperienced, with patience and your assistance, this project has the potential to evolve into something great.

 ## License